kevin-orr/interviewQs/scala/README.md

 <br>

 ### Q. *Given an array of integers, write a function that returns a new array with same order as original but with all negative numbers removed except for the very first negative number in the collection.
-What if the order of the elements isn't important?*<br>
+What if the order of the elements isn't important?* (pcq)<br>
+I've lifted this question from Cay S. Horstmann's excellent book [**Scala for the Impatient**](https://www.amazon.com/Scala-Impatient-2nd-Cay-Horstmann/dp/0134540565/ref=sr_1_2?s=books&ie=UTF8&qid=1499287337&sr=1-2&refinements=p_27%3ACay+S.+Horstmann) and is deffo well worth a read - especially for his solutions to the problem.
 ```scala
 // So, for example,
 func(Array(1, -2, -3, 7, -1, 1) // ==> Array(1, -2, 7, 1)